Exact solution to a class of problems for the Burgers' equation on bounded intervals: Conclusion

 \section{Conclusion}

-This study has enabled the precise calculation of an exact solution from the Laplace domain to the time domain for the viscous Burgers' equation on bounded intervals.
-Even in instances where an explicit analytical inverse is unavailable, the implicit closed-form solution has been demonstrated to be more efficient than classical numerical and semi-analytical methods, due to the availability of highly efficient algorithms for numerical inverse Laplace transforms.
-The Burgers' equation appears in various fields of applied mathematics and its exact solution in time or Laplace domains, may serve as reference for numerical and semi-analytical methods.
-Further investigation is required into more general initial-boundary-value problems for the Burgers' equation in one or higher dimensions.
+This study has facilitated the precise calculation of an exact solution for the viscous Burgers' equation on bounded intervals by combining the use of the Hopf-Cole transformation with the Laplace integral transform.
+In instances where an explicit closed-form analytic inverse in the time domain is unavailable, the exact implicit solution has been demonstrated to be more efficient than classical numerical and semi-analytical methods.
+This is due to the availability of highly efficient algorithms for numerical inverse Laplace transforms.
+The Burgers' equation has a variety of applications in numerous fields of physics and applied mathematics.
+The equation is a valuable tool for understanding a wide range of nonlinear and diffusive phenomena across various scientific disciplines, offering insights at both the theoretical and practical levels.
+The closed-form exact solution in the Laplace or time domains will be employed as a point of reference for numerical and semi-analytical methods.
+In future work, we will investigate the application of a comparable solution methodology to the forced Burgers' equation in one and more spatial dimensions.
+Furthermore, the present solution methodology will be examined in relation to other approaches for solving nonlinear evolution equations, including Painlevé analysis and Hirota's bilinear technique.